gabrielle-ong/travel-oai/README.md

 # Mystery Adventure Explorer

 ## Overview

-Mystery Adventure Explorer is an interactive travel application that transforms city exploration into an engaging mystery adventure.
-Users can search for cities around the world and embark on a guided adventure that connects major landmarks through an intriguing narrative with clues and discoveries.
+Explore the world with Mystery Adventure Explorer!
+Search for cities and embark on a guided adventure in any that connects major landmarks through an intriguing mystery with clues and discoveries.

-The app combines interactive maps, AI-generated content, and multimedia features to create an immersive travel experience that both entertains and educates users about destinations worldwide.

 ## Getting Started